 Women are leading this charge to bring peace to DRC and throughout the Great Lakes Region of Africa.
 Global Fund for Women is one of the implementing partners of the Women’s Platform for the Peace, Security, and Cooperation Framework, giving grants to women’s groups in Burundi, DRC, Rwanda, and Uganda to implement local activities on peace, livelihoods, and women’s rights.

 Our goal for the Great Lakes region and other parts of the world?
-We know the difference it makes when we look at women’s involvement in conflict resolution and peacebuilding.
-The key to lasting peace is to recognize women’s agency in peacebuilding and empower women as leaders in peace processes.
+We know the difference it makes when women are involved in conflict resolution, and we believe the key to lasting peace is to recognize women’s agency in peacebuilding and empower women as leaders in peace processes.

 7. Mobilizing more resources for women’s rights in the face of rollbacks